henocdz/sublime-redux-boilerplate/README.md

 ## Install

-For now this package is not available trough Package Control 😔
+For now this package is not available through Package Control 😔

 To use this pakage you need to clone this repo and copy [`ReduxCreateBoilerPlate.py`](./ReduxCreateBoilerplate.py) and [`Side Bar.sublime-menu`](./Side%20Bar.sublime-menu) into your User Sublime Packages folder.